 PWSID: Public water supply identification number.

-Running Annual Average (RAA): The average of all quarterly samples for the last year at all sample locations.
+Running Annual Average (RAA): The average of all monthly or quarterly samples for the last year at all sample locations.
+The average detection value is the highest running quarterly average value obtained for all four quarters.